 - Pain or discomfort in other body parts: A person may also experience pain or discomfort in one or both arms, the stomach, jaw, back, or neck.

 - Shortness of breath: A person may feel a shortness of breath with or without chest pain.

 - sleep disturbances

 However, the study notes that males are more likely to experience less common symptoms, such as heartburn, back pain, or indigestion-like pain.

 On the other hand, females may be more likely to

 Research suggests females may also feel throat pain, neck pain, and nausea more frequently than males.

 Risk factors of a heart attack are similar between males and females.
-The American Heart Foundation list the following as risk factors:
+The American Heart Foundation list the following as

 - increasing age

 - physical inactivity